hollandaucoin/JavaMusic/README.md

 <h2>Database</h2>

 In order for this application to function properly, the use of a database was required.
-Within the database were tables for user's information, user's login credentials, playlists created, all of the songs in the public library, and a relational database that determined which songs were in each playlist.
+Within the database were tables for user's information, user's login credentials, playlists created, all of the songs in the public library, and a relation table that determined which songs were in each playlist.
 Below is an ER diagram that shows those connections.

 <h3>ER Diagram<h3>
 <p align="center">